iSEE-Laboratory/EconomicGrasp/README.md

 | ----- | ----------- | ---------- |
 | 8.3 h | 4.2 G       | 5.81 G     |

-NOTE: we have alreadyprinted the remaining time in our log output and you can see it when you run the code in your machine.
+NOTE1: We have already printed the remaining time in our log output and you can see it when you run the code in your machine.

+NOTE2: When you use the model at the first time, it will not be as fast as you think.
+It takes maybe 60ep to warmup at the first time, and then next time your training will be normal and fast.

 ## Citation